johnwcowan/r7rs-work/GraphicsCanvas.md

 `(make-turtle `*x y*`)`

 Creates a turtle at coordinates (*x, y*).
-A turtle is a shape that can and does move by itself.
+A turtle is a shape that can and sometimes does move by itself.
-Its exact size and shape are implementation-dependent, but it must be possible or a user to determine the approximate inherent direction of a turtle by looking at it;
+Its exact appearance is implementation-dependent, but it must be possible or a user to determine the approximate inherent direction of a turtle by looking at it;
 it cannot be completely symmetrical.